RagingScout95/game-template/README.md

 - Java 17 or higher
 - Node.js 18+ and npm
 - PostgreSQL database running on localhost:5432
+- Git (for version control)
+- GitHub account (for repository hosting)

 ### Database Setup
 1. Create a PostgreSQL database named `game_tamplate`